Special Air Mission: Special Air Mission

 After a presidential inauguration resulting in a change in office, the outgoing president is provided transport on a VC-25 aircraft to their home destination.
 The aircraft for this flight does not use the Air Force One call sign because it is not carrying the president in office.
 For presidents Bill Clinton and George W. Bush the flight was known as Special Air Mission 28000, where the number represents the aircraft's tail number.
-For President Barack Obama, the Special Air Mission flight used the call sign SAM 44 (Obama was the 44th President).
-George H. W. Bush's coffin was transported on a flight using the call sign Special Air Mission 41.
+For President Barack Obama, the Special Air Mission flight used the call sign SAM 44, as Obama was the 44th President.
+George H. W. Bush's coffin was transported on a flight using the call sign Special Air Mission 41, as he was the forty-first president.
+President Donald Trump took his last flight to Mar-a-Lago before President Joe Biden's inauguration, thus still under the call sign Air Force One.

 Special Assignment Air Mission

 Special Assignment Airlift Mission (SAAM) are aircraft operated by units other than by the 89th Airlift Wing to satisfy a requirement needing special pickup or delivery at locations other than those established within the approved channel structure; or to satisfy a requirement needing special consideration because of the number of passengers, weight, or size of the cargo, urgency, or sensitivity of movement, or other special factors.